-Shelomi Sanders was ecstatic as her former teammate Aaronette Vonleh was drafted in the third round of the WNBA draft on Monday in New York.
-She went to the Dallas Wings as the 31st overall pick.
-Following the pick, Shelomi, daughter of former NFL player Deion Sanders, posted on Instagram congratulating the center.
+Shelomi Sanders was ecstatic as her former teammate Aaronette Vonleh was selected in the third round of the WNBA draft on Monday in New York.
+She went to the Dallas Wings with the 31st pick.
+Shelomi, daughter of former NFL player Deion Sanders, congratulated the center on Instagram.

-Vonleh has been a journeyman in her collegiate career.
+Vonleh was a journeywoman in her collegiate career.
 She played her freshman year in Arizona while featuring for Colorado in her sophomore and junior years.
 Lastly, she transferred to Baylor for her senior year.

 Shelomi and Vonleh played together at Colorado in the 2023-24 season and shared a great bond.